Get Started With Personalized Nutrition

 Genes Mentioned

-Long-Term B Vitamin Use and Lung Cancer Risk – 2017
+Long-Term B Vitamin Use and Lung Cancer Risk

-Performing clinical trials is expensive and very time consuming so retrospective studies applied to existing data sets are a vital part of research.
-But as you’ve seen above, trying to calculate B vitamin intake after the event is not the most accurate way of addressing things.
 Enter this 2017 study which looked at 77,118 men and women between the ages of 50 and 76 with defined vitamin B intakes over 10 years, these defined intakes were taken as either multivitamins or individual dosings and a huge raft other metrics were also recorded.
-Their take home findings were pretty startling:

-• In women high dose vitamin B6, B12 or folic acid was not associated with an increased cancer risk.
+• In women, high dose vitamin B6, B12 or folic acid was not associated with an increased cancer risk.

 • In men both vitamin B6 (20 mg/d – HR 1.82) and vitamin B12 (0.55 mg/d – HR 1.98) were associated with an increased lung cancer risk.